0xDBFB7/ionprinter/documents/log/construction.md

-I think I should leave the house.
-I do nothing but constantly hurt those I love; I don't deserve this placid luxury.

 #### Mesh refinement

 A conservative simulation might require a 5x5x5 cm world, including regions with 0.05 mm resolution.
-A dumb uniform mesh would take
+A dumb uniform bool mesh of that size would take up almost 1Gb in memory, which is clearly unacceptable.

+We don't need an adaptive mesh, but a certain level of refinement is essential.

 This took a bit of head-scratching, but I think this is feasible with only a few minor changes to the mesh data structure; while reads and writes will take a few more cycles, this cost should be outweighed by the smaller number of mesh points.

+Additionally, implementing a multigrid solver should be trivial.

 ![Screenshot from 2019-06-04 00-29-52](assets/Screenshot from 2019-06-04 00-29-52.png)

 Gotcha!

+#### Thinly sliced/halbach ion optics

+#### FPGA

+An FPGA with 200 I/O can be had for ~$10, in case some high-speed logic is required.
+Per-I/O prices of FPGAs vs microcontrollers are surprisingly similar.

+#### Ultrasonic bowtie excitation

+Bunching of the beam for diagnostics can be facilitated by mechanical vibration of the bowtie nozzle.

+#### Diffusion pump vapor superheat post-boiling - more efficient pumpdown with lower power consumption?

+#### Diffusion pump - activated alumina beads for backstreaming absorption